Version 2015-04-05 includes these changes:

 Specify the HTTP protocol from which to accept requests (either HTTPS or HTTP/HTTPS).

-For details about account SAS, see Constructing an Account SAS.
+For details about account SAS, see Create an account SAS.

 Both account SAS and service SAS include two new optional fields on the SAS token:

 sip) field specifies an IP address or range of IP addresses from which to accept requests.